diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 }
 ```

 An InputSplit has a length in bytes and a set of storage locations, which are just hostname strings.
 Notice that a split doesn’t contain the input data; it is just a reference to the data.
-The storage locations are used by the MapReduce system to place map tasks as close to the split’s data as possible, and the size is used to order the splits so that the largest get processed first, in an attempt to minimize the job runtime (this is an instance of a greedy approximation algorithm).
+The storage locations are used by the MapReduce system to place map tasks as close to the split’s data as possible, and `the size is used to order the splits so that the largest get processed first`, in an attempt to minimize the job runtime (this is an instance of a greedy approximation algorithm).

-As a MapReduce application writer, you don’t need to deal with InputSplits directly, as they are created by an InputFormat (an InputFormat is responsible for creating the input splits and dividing them into records).
+`As a MapReduce application writer, you don’t need to deal with InputSplits directly, as they are created by an InputFormat` (an InputFormat is responsible for creating the input splits and dividing them into records).
 ```java
 public abstract class InputFormat<K, V> {
     public abstract List<InputSplit> getSplits(JobContext context)